Coronavirus (COVID-19) information for people with disability

 The helpline provides information and referrals for people with disability who need help because of COVID-19, and can also assist families, carers, and support workers.

-The helpline is available Monday to Friday 8am to 8pm (AEST) and Saturday and Sunday 9am to 7pm (AEST).
+The helpline is available Monday to Friday 8am to 8pm (AEST).
 It is not available on national public holidays.

 You can call the helpline if: